 Another sign that your metal chimney liner needs to be cleaned is if you start to notice unpleasant smells coming from the chimney.
 These smells come from soot buildup and creosote on the chimney walls.

 While they may be unpleasant, these smells can also be dangerous.
-If you notice any strange smells coming from your chimney, it’s essential to have it inspected and cleaned as soon as possible.
+If you notice any strange smells coming from your chimney, have it inspected and cleaned as soon as possible.

 3. Difficult to start a fire and keep it burning